ifeanyiokagbue/Everly/README.md

 Requirements
 ------------
-Everly requires two scripts everly-prerequisites.sql and everyly.sql.
+Everly requires two scripts everly-prerequisites.sql and everly.sql.
 The former contains four user-defined functions which are:
 1. Fetch_ReturnCommaSeparatedString - This is used to get values from a comma seperated string using the index.
 2. IsValueValid - This is used to check that the value of a parameter is valid comparing it with the datatype of the column to use it.
 3. IsValuesValid - This is used to check that all the parameters passed are valid.
 It loops through each of the value using IsValueValid